 Inkjet monotype of a photograph of a painting I got at a thrift shop covered in words cut out of a book I got from the same thrift shop.
 If you click it you can zoom in to explore the details.
+It was recently part of the SWFL Lives exhibit at Howl Gallery & Tattoo.

 My first full exhibit of Inkjet Monotypes is now on display in the Member Gallery at the Alliance for the Arts.
 It is presented in conjunction with the Main Gallery Exhibit MATSUMOTO, featuring works by Ikki & Polly Matsumoto.
 The exhibits remain on display through February 28.
 The opening reception is Friday, February 13, 5-7PM.